-Search engines like Google have a problem.
-It’s called ‘duplicate content.’
-Duplicate content means that similar content is being shown on multiple locations (URLs) on the web.
-As a result, search engines don’t know which URL to show in the search results.
-This can hurt the ranking of a webpage.
-Especially when people start linking to all the different versions of the content, the problem becomes bigger.
-This article will help you to understand the various causes of duplicate content, and to find the solution for each of them.
+Search engines like Google have a problem – it’s called ‘duplicate content’.
+Duplicate content means that similar content appears at multiple locations (URLs) on the web, and as a result search engines don’t know which URL to show in the search results.
+This can hurt the ranking of a webpage, and the problem only gets worse when people start linking to the different versions of the same content.
+This article will help you to understand the various causes of duplicate content, and to find the solution to each of them.

 What is duplicate content?

-You can compare duplicate content to being on a crossroad.
-Road signs are pointing in two different directions for the same final destination: which road should you take?
-And now, to make it ‘worse’ the final destination is different too, but only ever so slightly.
-As a reader, you don’t mind: you get the content you came for.
-A search engine has to pick which one to show in the search results.
-It, of course, doesn’t want to show the same content twice.
+Duplicate content can be likened to being at a crossroads where road signs point in two different directions for the same destination: Which road should you take?
+To make matters worse, the final destination is different too, but only ever so slightly.
+As a reader, you don’t mind because you get the content you came for, but a search engine has to pick which page to show in the search results because, of course, it doesn’t want to show the same content twice.

-Let’s say your article about ‘keyword x’ appears on
+Let’s say your article about ‘keyword x’ appears at

-http://www.example.com/keyword-x/ and the same content also appears on
+http://www.example.com/keyword-x/ and the same content also appears at

 http://www.example.com/article-category/keyword-x/.
 This situation is not fictitious: it happens in lots of modern Content Management Systems.
-Your article has been picked up by several bloggers.
-Some of them link to the first URL; others link to the second URL.
-This is when the search engine’s problem shows its real nature: it’s your problem.
-The duplicate content is your problem because those links are both promoting different URLs.
-If they were all linking to the same URL, your chance of ranking for ‘keyword x’ would be higher.
+Then let’s say your article has been picked up by several bloggers and some of them link to the first URL, while others link to the second.
+This is when the search engine’s problem shows its true nature: it’s your problem.
+The duplicate content is your problem because those links both promote different URLs.
+If they were all linking to the same URL, your chances of ranking for ‘keyword x’ would be higher.

 Table of contents

-There are dozens of reasons that cause duplicate content.
-Most of them are technical: it’s not very often that a human decides to put the same content in two different places without distinguishing the source: it feels unnatural to most of us.
-The technical reasons are plentiful though.
-It happens mostly because developers don’t think as a browser or a user, let alone a search engine spider, they think as a developer.
-That aforementioned article, that appears on
+There are dozens of reasons for duplicate content.
+Most of them are technical: it’s not very often that a human decides to put the same content in two different places without making clear which is the original – it feels unnatural to most of us.
+There are many technical reasons though and it mostly happens because developers don’t think like a browser or even a user, let alone a search engine spider – they think like a programmer.
+Take that article we mentioned earlier, that appears on

-http://www.example.com/article-category/keyword-x/?
-If you ask the developer, he’ll say it only exists once.
+http://www.example.com/article-category/keyword-x/.
+If you ask the developer, they will say it only exists once.

 1.1 Misunderstanding the concept of a URL

-Has that developer gone mad?
-No, he’s just speaking a different language.
-You see a database system probably powers the whole website.
-In that database, there’s only one article, the website’s software just allows for that same article in the database to be retrieved through several URLs.
+No, that developer hasn’t gone mad, they are just speaking a different language.
+A CMS will probably power the website, and in that database there’s only one article, but the website’s software just allows for that same article in the database to be retrieved through several URLs.
 That’s because, in the eyes of the developer, the unique identifier for that article is the ID that article has in the database, not the URL.
-For the search engine though, the URL is the unique identifier to a piece of content.
-If you explain that to a developer, he’ll start getting the problem.
-And after reading this article, you’ll even be able to provide him with a solution right away.
+But for the search engine, the URL is the unique identifier for a piece of content.
+If you explain that to a developer, they will begin to get the problem.
+And after reading this article, you’ll even be able to provide them with a solution right away.

 1.2 Session IDs

-You often want to keep track of your visitors and make it possible, for instance, to store items they want to buy in a shopping cart.
-To do that, you need to give them a ‘session.’
+You often want to keep track of your visitors and allow them, for instance, to store items they want to buy in a shopping cart.
+In order to do that, you have to give them a ‘session.’
 A session is a brief history of what the visitor did on your site and can contain things like the items in their shopping cart.
-To maintain that session as a visitor clicks from one page to another, the unique identifier for that session, the so-called Session ID, needs to be stored somewhere.
+To maintain that session as a visitor clicks from one page to another, the unique identifier for that session – called the Session ID – needs to be stored somewhere.
 The most common solution is to do that with cookies.
-However, search engines usually don’t store cookies.
+However, search engines don’t usually store cookies.

 At that point, some systems fall back to using Session IDs in the URL.
-This means that every internal link on the website gets that Session ID appended to the URL, and because that Session ID is unique to that session, it creates a new URL, and thus duplicate content.
+This means that every internal link on the website gets that Session ID added to its URL, and because that Session ID is unique to that session, it creates a new URL, and therefore duplicate content.

 1.3 URL parameters used for tracking and sorting

-Another cause for duplicate content is the use of URL parameters that do not change the content of a page, for instance in tracking links.
-You see,
+Another cause of duplicate content is using URL parameters that do not change the content of a page, for instance in tracking links.
+You see, to a search engine,

-http://www.example.com/keyword-x/?source=rss are not the same URL for a search engine.
-The latter might allow you to track what source people came from, but it might also make it harder for you to rank well.
-A very unwanted side effect!
+http://www.example.com/keyword-x/?source=rss are not the same URL.
+The latter might allow you to track what source people came from, but it might also make it harder for you to rank well – very much an unwanted side effect!

-Most of the causes for duplicate content are all your own or at the very least your website’s ‘fault.’
+Most of the reasons for duplicate content are either the ‘fault’ of you or your website.
 Sometimes, however, other websites use your content, with or without your consent.
-They do not always link to your original article, and thus the search engine doesn’t ‘get’ it and has to deal with yet another version of the same article.
-The more popular your site becomes, the more scrapers you’ll often have, making this issue bigger and bigger.
+They don’t always link to your original article, and therefore the search engine doesn’t ‘get’ it and has to deal with yet another version of the same article.
+The more popular your site becomes, the more scrapers you’ll get, making this problem bigger and bigger.

 1.5 Order of parameters

-Another common cause is that a CMS doesn’t use nice and clean URLs, but rather URLs like
+Another common cause is that a CMS doesn’t use nice clean URLs, but rather URLs like

 /?id=1&cat=2, where ID refers to the article and cat refers to the category.
 The URL